IBM/aspera-cli/docs/README.erb.md

 - `content_protection` : activate encryption (`encrypt` for upload) or decryption (`decrypt` for download)
 - `content_protection_password` : the passphrase to be used.

-Example: parameter to download a faspex package and decrypt on the fly
+Example: parameter to download a Faspex package and decrypt on the fly

 ```bash
 --ts=@json:'{"content_protection":"decrypt","content_protection_password":"my_password_here"}'